mounta11n/Pacha/README.md

 Example command: `node pacha.js -m /path/to/language/models`

+## Next TODOs (priority)

+- Add the other options to the right sidebar, especially GPU related ones.
+- Improve error handling

 ## Planned Features

 I have some exciting plans for future enhancements to Pacha, including: